13 Sharks Test Positive for Cocaine Near Brazil

 The researchers who discovered cocaine present in Brazilian sharpnose sharks have plans to continue their research, collecting and analyzing samples from other species as well as waters around Brazil.

 This article by Paige Bennett was first published by EcoWatch on 24 July 2024.
-Lead Image: An Atlantic sharpnose shark found struggling for undetermined reasons off the coast of Valhalla, Florida in February.
+Lead Image: An Atlantic sharpnose found struggling for undetermined reasons off the coast of Valhalla, Florida in February.
 Biopsies of a similar species, Brazilian sharpnose sharks, have tested positive for cocaine.
 Daniel/Dan Eidsmoe / Flickr/ CC BY 2.0.

 What you can do